 If you submitted a Mitigating Circumstances claim that was upheld, and you want to appeal because you have been awarded a marks increase but you would prefer to undertake Repeat First or Second Attempts, please contact your School/Department rather than submitting an appeal, as this issue can be addressed outside the appeals process.
 (Please note that appeals based on a wish to be awarded marks increases rather than Permitted Repeat Attempts following an upheld Mitigating Circumstances claim will NOT normally be accepted because the University’s preferred outcome for upheld MC claims is normally the award of Permitted Repeat Attempts).

 If you wish to appeal against the decision of a Programme or Review Board and you think you have grounds as set out above, you must complete the Regulation XIV Appeal Form.

-Completed forms should be submitted to the Academic Registrar either by email to Studentappeals@lboro.ac.uk or in hard copy to the address given at the end of the appeal form.
+Completed forms should be sent to Studentappeals@lboro.ac.uk or in hard copy to the address given at the end of the appeal form.

 (Please note that if you submit your appeal by email, you may be required to provide original hard copy supporting documentation at a later stage.)

 10. What is the deadline for submitting an appeal?